 To protect yourself and your immigration status, you must know the difference between divorce and separation.
 A divorce is when a court legally ends a marriage.
 Separation, on the other hand, usually allows a couple to remain legally married but live apart.

 Divorce law varies from state to state.
-Some states, including Maryland, have both “absolute divorce” and “limited divorce.” (see The Difference between Absolute and Limited Divorce in Maryland) Other states give spouses different rights under an informal separation than under a formal separation.
+Some states have both “absolute divorce” and “limited divorce.”
+Other states give spouses different rights under an informal separation than under a formal separation.
 In some states, a formal separation may become a divorce after a certain amount of time.